Jane Fernandes: University of North Carolina at Asheville

+President of Guilford College (2014–2021)

+In 2014, she became the first Deaf woman to lead an American college or university, serving at Guilford College through July 2021.
+She succeeded Kent Chabotar becoming the first woman to hold this position.

 In partnership with the Guilford College campus community, Fernandes launched the Guilford Edge, innovative and shared student experiences, consisting of learning collaboratively, integrating advising, leading ethically, and rallying campus spirit.
-The Edge resulted in an enrollment turnaround and measurable progress through an 8% increase in new students, a 6% increase in retention of current students, a record low of 17% D, F, W or NC (no credit) grades, and on average, students completing 1/2 credit more per semester.
-In addition to the enrollment and academic increases, Fernandes is credited with investing in core values-based restorations to provide healthy and safe accommodations and preserve building infrastructure for centuries to come.
-The college's construction and restoration team designed collaborative teaching and learning spaces to support the Guilford Edge.
 The establishment of a Cabinet-level Vice President of Diversity, Equity, and Inclusion resulted in diversity being central to every College decision.
 President Fernandes supported gender equity in athletic participation, practice, and experience necessary for the student body.

-Fernandes made difficult decisions to furlough and lay off colleagues during the COVID-19 pandemic and announced that she would leave office on June 30, 2021.
-The Guilford Board awarded her a one-year sabbatical and transition to a tenured faculty position in English.
-In August 2021 Antioch College announced the selection of Jane Fernandes as their next president.

-She is a Founding member of the Presidents' Alliance on Higher Education and Immigration, where she is currently a Steering Committee member.
-Formed in 2017, the college and university leaders' alliance is dedicated to increasing public awareness of how immigration policies and practices impact students, college campuses, and communities.
+While at Guilford, Fernandes became a founding member of the Presidents' Alliance on Higher Education and Immigration.
+Formed in 2017, it is dedicated to increasing public awareness of how immigration policies and practices impact students, college campuses, and communities.
 Fernandes advocated on behalf of Guilford College's DACA students and alumni for a bipartisan Congressionally approved path to citizenship.
 On July 31, 2020, Guilford College achieved victory in a federal lawsuit on behalf of international students at Guilford College and throughout the nation.